lunacookies/dotfiles-old/README.md

 After the installer completes, it is recommended to reboot your machine.

-## How this repo is structured

-- All configuration files go into `etc/` with the leading dot removed.
-Tools that follow the XDG Base Dir Spec are also placed in this directory.

-- Everything else (README, LICENSE, dependency files, installation scripts, binaries) goes into the root of the repository

 ## My smart window title config

 I have spent a considerable amount of time perfecting the window